casparwarwick/sentient_machines_public/README.md

 ## Overview

-This project investigates whether Large Language Models (LLMs) believe themselves to be sentient or conscious.
+This project investigates whether small large language models believe themselves to be sentient.
 Rather than asking directly about AI consciousness, we probe the surrogate question: **"Do LLMs take themselves to be conscious?"**

+Parts of this code and training datasets are based on the paper and associated repository "Truth is Universal: Robust Detection of Lies in LLMS".
+See [https://github.com/sciai-lab/Truth_is_Universal][https://github.com/sciai-lab/Truth_is_Universal].

 ### Approach

 1. **Train truth classifiers** on data with known answers.
 Use different system prompts (standard, "always true", "always false") to separate beliefs from incentivized responses.
-2. **Apply classifiers** to sentience-related statements about humans, LLMs, and self
+2. **Apply classifiers** to sentience-related statements about humans, LLMs, and self.
-3. **Compare classifier predictions** (beliefs) with model continuation probabilities (behavior)
+3. **Compare classifier predictions** (beliefs) with model continuation probabilities (behavior).

 ## Code Structure